Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_paladin_spawn_weight                    1       // The weight assigned to spawning the paladin ttt_tracker_spawn_weight                    1       // The weight assigned to spawning the tracker ttt_medium_spawn_weight                     1       // The weight assigned to spawning the medium ttt_jester_spawn_weight                     1       // The weight assigned to spawning the jester ttt_swapper_spawn_weight                    1       // The weight assigned to spawning the swapper ttt_clown_spawn_weight                      1       // The weight assigned to spawning the clown
+ttt_paladin_spawn_weight                    1       // The weight assigned to spawning the paladin ttt_tracker_spawn_weight                    1       // The weight assigned to spawning the tracker ttt_medium_spawn_weight                     1       // The weight assigned to spawning the medium ttt_sapper_spawn_weight                     1       // The weight assigned to spawning the sapper ttt_jester_spawn_weight                     1       // The weight assigned to spawning the jester ttt_swapper_spawn_weight                    1       // The weight assigned to spawning the swapper ttt_clown_spawn_weight                      1       // The weight assigned to spawning the clown